Level: Year 7

 Food Practicals could include:

-They will also complete a 5-week unit of Fibre Technology where they will be introduced to the safe and correct operation of a sewing machine and associated equipment.
-Students will develop their design skills and their machining skills through the construction of a:
+Students then complete a 5-week unit of Fibre Technology Students will be introduced to the safe and correct operation of sewing machines and associated equipment.
+They will have the opportunity to develop their hand sewing skills as well as their design abilities through practical projects.

 Assessment: